-- Log in to Fortify Software Security Center as an administrator, and then, on the Dashboard, click the link for the application version for which you want to configure the processing rules for analysis results. - The AUDIT page for the application version opens. - On the application version toolbar, click PROFILE.
-The APPLICATION PROFILE < Application\Version > dialog box opens. - 3.
-Select the PROCESSING RULES tab, and then review the listed processing rules. - 4.
-Select or clear the check boxes for the processing rule you want to apply to the application version.
-The processing rules are described in the following table.
+- Log in to Fortify Software Security Center as an administrator, and then, on the Dashboard, click the link for the application version for which you want to configure the processing rules for analysis results. - On the application version toolbar of the AUDIT page, click PROFILE. - In the APPLICATION PROFILE < Application\Version > dialog box, select the PROCESSING RULES tab, and then review the listed processing rules. - 4.
+Select or clear the check boxes for the processing rules you want to apply to the application version.
+These rules are described in the following table.